| Sonic Racing: CrossWorlds | |||

 Sonic Racing: CrossWorlds Overview

 Key to the game are the Travel Rings.
 During races, the leading racer chooses the "CrossWorld" for the second lap, shifting the track to a different dimension.
-As terrains change, so too must players adapt to the different environments, whether it be by land, sea, or air.
-These changes in track design draws inspiration from previous Sonic Racing titles like Sonic & All Stars Racing Transformed.
+As terrains change, so too must players adapt to the different environments, whether on land, at sea, or in the air.
+These changes in track design draw inspiration from previous Sonic Racing titles, including Sonic & All Stars Racing Transformed.

 Epic |